Photo Credit: michael Runtz

 About Me

-I am a molecular ecologist working as a scientist at the Hakai Institute on Quadra Island, BC.
-Broadly, my research focuses on ecological, environmental, and ancient genomics.
+I am a molecular ecologist with a research focus on ecological, environmental, and ancient genomics.

-I am also an Adjunct Professor in the Environmental & Life Sciences (ENLS) Graduate Program at Trent University.
+I am a Research Scientist at the Hakai Institute and an Adjunct Professor in Forestry and Conservation at the University of British Columbia in Vancouver BC and in Environmental & Life Sciences (ENLS) at Trent University in Peterborough ON.
 I am passionate about science and education and I have worked in the field of ecological genetics and wildlife conservation for over 15 years.

 The bulk of my previous research has focussed on how ancient, historical, and contemporary hybridization alters evolutionary trajectories and leads to contemporary evolution of species.
 Much of my work has been on Canis species and in particular Eastern (aka Algonquin) Wolves (Canis lycaon), a threatened species in Ontario and Canada.
 In 2012, I founded the Eastern Wolf Survey, a research project focussed on non-invasively tracking Eastern Wolves across southern Ontario and beyond.